Final Paycheck Rules on Termination Dates

 The law requires companies to pay 100 percent of your outstanding wages and compensation on the day of termination.
 If this does not happen, you may be entitled to collect:

-At The Law Offices of Jeffrey S. Glassman, our Boston workers’ compensation attorneys know this is just a fraction of what injured workers may be authorized to receive – but it’s an important entitlement that should not be overlooked.Workers’ Compensation Benefits Threatened
+At Jeffrey Glassman Injury Lawyers, our experienced legal team knows this is just a fraction of what injured workers may be authorized to receive – but it’s an important entitlement that should not be overlooked.Workers’ Compensation Benefits Threatened

 Workers’ compensation is recognized as a “grand bargain” between employers and employees.
 Workers receive no-fault coverage for medical bills and a portion of lost wages incurred as a result of an on-the-job injury.
 In turn, they forfeit the right to sue their employer for negligence.